Getting Juno takes a couple of simple steps:

 Download, install and open Atom.
 If you have it already, make sure it's up to date (version 1.41+).

 In Atom, go to Settings (

-Cmd+, on macOS) and go to the "Install" panel.
+Cmd+, on macOS.
+Note that this is Control plus comma!) and go to the "Install" panel.

 uber-juno into the search box and hit enter.
 Click the install button on the package of the same name.

 Atom will then set up Juno for you, installing the required Atom and Julia packages.

 You may need to add the path to Julia if it is not accessible via the command

 julia.
 To do so, go to